EN - GBP

 • A drop in grades; for example, pupils with depression before age 15 are 40% less likely to achieve expected GCSE thresholds (Maudsley BRC)

-5 Gentle Ways to Boost Wellbeing and Learning at Home
+5 Ways to Help at Home

 parent and child talking

 Children often internalise stress silently.
 By giving them space to share, you can spot early signs of difficulty such as worries, sadness or overwhelm.
-The NSPCC emphasises that "making space and time to talk” is a key way to promote mental health (NSPCC Learning).
+The NSPCC emphasises that "making space and time to talk” is a key way to promote mental health(NSPCC Learning).

 child spending a mindful moment drawing